19hours/sg-statutes/Acts/State Courts Act.md

 ### Distribution of business

 59\.
-The distribution of business in the State Courts shall be made in accordance with such directions, which may be of a general or a particular nature, as may be given, with the concurrence of the Chief Justice, by the Chief District Judge.
+The distribution of business in the State Courts shall be made in accordance with such directions, which may be of a general or a particular nature, as may be given, with the concurrence of the Chief Justice, by the Presiding Judge of the State Courts.

 [Act 5 of 2014 wef 07/03/2014]

+[Act 5 of 2014 wef 14/04/2014]

+[4/2010 wef 17/02/2010]

 ### Office of State Court